-- 16.1.
-A major principle underlying the Act is that the licensing functions contained within the Act should be delegated to an appropriate level so as to ensure speedy, efficient and cost effective service delivery. - 16.2.
+- 12.1.
+A major principle underlying the Act is that the licensing functions contained within the Act should be delegated to an appropriate level so as to ensure speedy, efficient and cost effective service delivery. - 12.2.
 The licensing authority is committed to the principle of delegating its powers to ensure that the objectives are met and has arranged for its licensing functions to be discharged in accordance with the guidance issued by the Secretary of State.
-These arrangements are set out in the table at the Appendix 1.

-- 16.3.
-The power of the licensing authority under the Act may be carried out by the Council's Licensing Committee, or one or more officers acting under delegated authority. - 16.4.
-The Licensing Committee will be made up of 13 members with a quorum of four who will hear any relevant representations from authorised persons, responsible authorities and interested parties in the form of a hearing. - 16.5.
+These arrangements are set out in the table at the Appendix 1. - 12.3.
+The power of the licensing authority under the Act may be carried out by the Council's Licensing Committee, or one or more officers acting under delegated authority. - 12.4.
+The Licensing Committee will be made up of 13 members with a quorum of four who will hear any relevant representations from authorised persons, responsible authorities and interested parties in the form of a hearing. - 12.5.
 Many of the decisions and functions are administrative in nature, including the grant of non-contentious applications, such as those licences and certificates where no representations have been made.
-All such matters will be delegated to Council Officers. - 16.6.
-This form of delegations is without prejudice to officers being able to refer an application to the committee, if considered appropriate in the circumstances of any particular case. - 16.7.
+All such matters will be delegated to Licensing Officers and reported on a quarterly basis to the members of the Licensing Committee. - 12.6.
+This form of delegations is without prejudice to officers being able to refer an application to the committee, if considered appropriate in the circumstances of any particular case. - 12.7.
 Whilst contested licensing applications are quasi judicial in nature the Committee will try to keep proceedings as informal as possible.
 However, some degree of formality is needed to ensure that all parties receive a fair hearing.
-The procedures adopted by Stevenage Borough Council the Licensing Authority are designed to ensure that all parties are able to express their view openly and fairly.
-The Committee procedure is inquisitorial rather than adversarial and whilst applicants, interested parties, and responsible authorities are entitled to bring legal representation with them if they wish, this is by no means a requirement. - 16.8.
+The procedures adopted by Stevenage Borough Council as the Licensing Authority are designed to ensure that all parties are able to express their view openly and fairly.
+The Committee procedure is inquisitorial rather than adversarial and whilst applicants, interested parties, and responsible authorities are entitled to bring legal representation with them if they wish, this is by no means a requirement. - 12.8.
 Whilst the Committee usually meets in public, it does have the power to hear certain applications in private.
 The Committee will, however, always reach its decision in private.
 A public announcement of the decision will be made at the end of the hearing.
-The decision determined by the Committee will be accompanied with clear, cogent reasons for the decision, having due regard to the Human Rights Act 1998, the four licensing objectives and all other relevant legislation. - 16.9.
+The decision determined by the Committee will be accompanied with clear, cogent reasons for the decision, having due regard to the Human Rights Act 1998, the four licensing objectives and all other relevant legislation. - 12.9.
 The Committee will determine each case before it on its merits.
-However, in determining the application the Licensing Committee will consider: - The case and evidence presented by all parties; - The promotion of the four licensing objectives; - Guidance by central Government; - The Licensing Authority own Statement of Licensing Policy. - 16.10.
+However, in determining the application the Licensing Committee will consider: - The case and evidence presented by all parties; - The promotion of the four licensing objectives; - Guidance by central Government; - This Licensing Policy. - 12.10.
 Where the Committee determines that it is appropriate to attach conditions to a licence/certificate it will ensure those conditions are focused on the activities taking place at the premises, on members of the public, living working or engaged in normal activity in the area concerned.
 Such conditions will be proportionate to the activity to be controlled and will only be imposed in the interests of the licensing objectives.

-17. Licensing and other legislation
+13. Licensing and other legislation